zaiisao/Documentation/en/Voice/volume_ios_audio.md

 // swift
 func rtcEngine(_ engine: AgoraRtcEngineKit, reportAudioVolumeIndicationOfSpeakers speakers:
 [AgoraRtcAudioVolumeInfo], totalVolume: Int) {
 // Gets the ID of the speakers with the highest instant volume.
-A user ID of 0 indicates it is a local user.
+A user ID of 0 indicates it is the local user.
 // speakers is an array that contains uid and volumne of the speaker, volume ranging between 0 and 255.
 // totalVolume is the toal volume after audio mixing, ranging between 0 to 255.
 }